 Each week, interns worship with their team at their site church.
 This connects program interns and families with the church community, building sustainable relationships that last long past the summer.
 Beyond this, interns connect partner churches with the program by recruiting volunteers and sharing stories of their experience.

-Dates of the 2020 service experience are May 28-August 1.
+Dates of the 2020 service experience are June 1-July 31.
 This includes pre-program training and eight weeks of day camp.

 Committing to Project Transformation Rio Texas is more than accepting a summer job, it is embracing a transformational experience.
 The expectations are great, but the potential for personal rewards that come from this kind of commitment are even greater.
 While much is expected of each intern, much is given in return—love from the kids, fun and support from living in community, and the energy created by exploring your personal potential to impact the world around you.